Johannes7k75/RPi-Watcher/README.md

-temp, returns the temperature of the pi in °C ip, returns the external ip of the pi if you are the Owner clear <number>, clears the number of messages you say
+temp, returns the temperature of the pi in °C ip, returns the external ip of the pi if you are the Owner clear <number>, clears the number of messages you say ping, returns you the ping from your RaspberryPi
 ```
 # Usage
 `RPI!<command>`